 In 1903, Malone married Nelson Pope, but the couple divorced four years later.
 In 1904, Malone’s reputation exploded as she promoted her “Great Wonderful Hair Grower” product at the St. Louis World’s Fair.

-In 1906, Breedlove stepped out of her boss’ shadow and moved to Denver where she married Charles Joseph Walker in 1906.
+In 1906, Breedlove stepped out of her boss’ shadow and moved to Denver where she married Charles Joseph Walker.
 With a new name, Walker began experimenting with her own hair care products.

 That year, Malone picked “Poro” as the name of her business and trademarked it.
 “Poro” is a West African word for “an organization that’s dedicated to discipline and enhancing the body physically.”
 It fit well with Malone’s belief that Black women would feel better about themselves if they improved their self-image and beauty.